 The United States is facing an epidemic of obesity.
-An estimated 70.2%, or 2 out of 3 of all US adults, are considered overweight or obese.
+An estimated 74% of all US adults, are considered overweight or obese.
 More than half get too little physical activity and 76.5% fail to meet the physical activity guidelines for recommended activities.

 Americans need to understand that daily choices in food and physical activity affect health today, tomorrow, and in the future.
 Eating right and being physically active are critical to a healthy lifestyle and are not just a “diet” or a “program.”
 Instilling these values at a young age is crucial to our health, as 1 in 6 children and adolescents ages 2 to 9 are considered obese.

-The federal government’s 2015-2020 Dietary Guidelines for Americans is the best science-based advice available for Americans over the age of two.
-It advises what to eat to improve one’s health and focuses on chronic diet-disease related prevention, instead of treatment.
+The federal government’s 2021-2025 Dietary Guidelines for Americans is the best science-based advice available for Americans over the age of two.
+It advises what to eat to improve one’s health and focuses on chronic diet-disease related prevention instead of treatment.
 Five overarching recommendations of the Dietary Guidelines are:

 - Follow a healthy eating pattern across the lifespan

 - Focus on variety, nutrient density, and amount